 If you want to apply for single-day permits, you can carry out first registration and apply for the permits in person at the Servei de Tràmits del Govern d’Andorra, or through the form available on this website.

-If you want to apply directly for single-day permits, you will need to attach the vehicle documents that state the owner and the registration number (number plate).
+If you want to apply directly for registration of foreign vehicles entering the low emissions zones, you will need to attach the vehicle documents that state the owner and the registration number (number plate).

 The application for registration of the vehicle will be processed (accepted, denied or returned as incomplete) within 15 business days of submission.
-During this period, until the moment you receive confirmation of inclusion in the Register, the vehicle is not considered to be registered and is not allowed to enter the low emission zone.
-This applies both to vehicles that meet the environmental standards, and to those that do not and are seeking to obtain daily permits.
+During this period, until the moment you receive confirmation of inclusion in the Register, the vehicle is not considered to be registered and is therefore not allowed to enter the low emissions zones.
+This applies both to vehicles that meet the environmental standards, and to those that do not and are seeking to obtain single-day permits.

-If the user does not deregister the vehicle, it will remain included in the Register for a period of two years.
+If the user does not deregister the vehicle, it will remain included in the Register on a permanent basis, provided the requirements continue to be met.